Cameroon Anglophone Crisis: Africa Deserves Real Peace, Not Managed Suffering

 And what did we get?

-From Cameroon to Congo, the pattern is African lives managed, not protected.
+From the Cameroon Anglophone Crisis to the conflict in DR Congo, the pattern remains the same: African lives are managed, not protected.

 As Africans, we must ask uncomfortable questions: